 Vector Space is a makerspace that offers both memberships and classes.
 Participants can experiment in the woodshop, metal shop, electronics lab, play with a 3D printer, engrave with a laser, cut vinyl, sew with industrial and embroidery machines and more!
 Stop by on First Fridays for a fun activity and a look around.

 BitterSweet began as a temporary pop-up store, but has found a permanent home on 5th Street.
 This trendy boutique features an ever changing stock of the hottest designer brands.
 Their beautiful, quality clothing is sure to be a conversation piece in your wardrobe!

 5th Street Mural

-On the side of the Daughters and Sons Pizza building, art has brought a pop of color to the street.
+On the side of the building at 5th and Madison Streets, art has brought a pop of color to the street.
 Completed in 2018, the new mural painted by Arnulfo Jacinto celebrates all of the things that residents know and love about living in Lynchburg.
 The mural resembles a 1950s postcard, with each letter in the word “Lynchburg” showing off sights, attractions, schools and more that make our city unique.